Haase, Tigers win 7th straight, finish sweep of Rangers

 Kyle Funkhouser (4-0), the fourth Tigers pitcher, gave up one run in two innings.
 Starter Tyler Alexander allowed one run on three hits in 3 2/3 innings.
 Gregory Soto got the last three outs for his 11th save and third in as many days.

+“Having fun is winning,” Alexander said.
+“We’ve been hitting the ball well, we’ve been throwing the ball well, our bullpen has been doing a great job.
+So the more you win, the better the environment is.”

 Texas starter Mike Foltynewicz (2-10) surrendered six runs, five earned, on five hits in four innings.
+Foltynewicz was obviously frustrated when things went sour and manager Chris Woodward wasn’t pleased.

+“We’ve got to be tougher,” Woodward said.
+“We’ve got to almost embrace how difficult this time is.
+We’ve got to be stronger as a group and individually, we’ve got to take ownership.”

 Haase’s 15th homer this season made it 3-0, and Victor Reyes hit a sacrifice fly in the second inning.

+“When you have a chance to sweep a team in a three-game or four-game series, if you can take a quick lead, it does make you feel better in your own dugout,” Hinch said.
+“Haase did that with the three-run homer.”

 Texas scored in the fourth on Andy Ibanez’s bloop single.
 Detroit responded with back-to-back homers from Short and Reyes.

 The Rangers pulled within 6-4 in the sixth on Dahl’s RBI single and Kiner-Falefa’s two-run single, but they never got closer.